mindiweik/learning-time/2020 README/20Q2-README.md

 I was able to get all of the functions written to the point that I could compile "speller" and then spent a few hours debugging and reworking so that it worked properly.
 I now have a working spell checker!
 It functions, but could likely also be "prettier" so I may come back later to rewrite some of the pieces at some point.

 ### June 1-3, 2020
 After taking a break I jumped into the speller.c project.
-This is a spell-check project which requires 5 functions to be built out and run with no memory leaks.
+This is a spell-check project which requires 5 functions to be built out [only in the dictionary.c file, the rest I cannot take credit for building] and run with no memory leaks.
 Functions are:
 - Load
 - Hash
 - Size